Prosecutors drop charges against Adnan Syed in 'Serial' case

 Phinn ruled that the state had violated its legal obligation to share evidence that could have bolstered Syed’s defense.
 After his release, Syed was placed on home detention with GPS location monitoring.

-Lee’s family had asked Maryland’s intermediate appellate court to halt the case.
-Attorney Steve Kelly said Lee’s family is not challenging Syed’s release, but instead wanted the judge to hold another hearing that the family can attend in-person and address the court — Lee’s brother Young Lee appeared via videoconference on short notice during the previous hearing.
-The attorney did not have an immediate comment Tuesday.
+Lee’s family last month asked the Court of Special Appeals, which is Maryland’s intermediate appellate court, to halt the case.
+Attorney Steve Kelly said Lee’s family was not challenging Syed’s release, but instead wanted the judge to hold another hearing that the family can attend in-person and address the court — Lee’s brother Young Lee appeared via videoconference on short notice during the previous hearing.
+Kelly did not have an immediate comment Tuesday.

 Last week, state Attorney General Brian Frosh’s office filed court papers supporting the appeal by Lee’s family.